Services

 Trademark applications and registrations in Class 40 over the past 15 years.

 Class 40 covers treatment of materials, including custom manufacturing, recycling, and energy production.
-With approximately 50,600 live marks, it is one of the smaller service classes, reflecting its focus on process-oriented industrial services rather than consumer-facing offerings.
+It is one of the smaller service classes, reflecting its focus on process-oriented industrial services rather than consumer-facing offerings.
 The class fundamentally concerns the transformation or processing of materials and objects — services where the provider alters the physical or chemical properties of something owned by the customer.

 What's Included in Class 40